c4pt000/food-buildings-all-cities/README.md

 or
 600 sqft can grow 300lbs of fruit or vegtables = 79,800 lbs of fruits or vegtables growing entire building
 ```

+# for 10,000,000,000 USD you could build 660 buildings nationwide to grow food at $15,000,000 per building at $30,000,000 per building you could build 330 buildings nationwide